mjschultz/django-tastefulpy/docs/contributing.rst

 * Adds yourself to the AUTHORS file.

-If your contribution lacks any of these things, they will have to be added by a core contributor before being merged into Tastypie proper, which may take substantial time for the all-volunteer team to get to.
+If your contribution lacks any of these things, they will have to be added by a core contributor before being merged into Tastefulpy proper, which may take substantial time for the all-volunteer team to get to.